shoter/Roslynator/docs/AnalyzerOptions.md

 Analyzer option has following properties:

-* it has ID that is derived from its parent analyzer (RCS0000 can have option RCS0000a, RCS0000b etc.)
+* It has ID that is derived from its parent analyzer (RCS0000 can have option RCS0000a, RCS0000b etc.).
-* it is displayed in section "Options" in documentation of its parent analyzer.
+* It is displayed in section "Options" in documentation of its parent analyzer.
-* it requires its parent analyzer to be enabled.
+* It requires its parent analyzer to be enabled.
-* it is never reported as a diagnostic.
+* It is never reported as a diagnostic.

 ## Example